alessandroassirelli98/alessandroassirelli98.github.io/_projects/(1) Whole body mpc quadruped.md

 - Simulation and Experimental Validation: We conducted extensive simulations and real-world experiments to validate the performance of our Whole-Body MPC approach.
 Simulations allowed us to assess the control framework's behavior in various scenarios, while physical experiments provided practical insights and fine-tuning opportunities.

 # Results
-Through our collaborative efforts, we achieved remarkable milestones and outcomes:
+Through our collaborative efforts, we achieved remarkable outcomes:

-- Successful development and implementation of a Whole-Body MPC framework for impedance-controlled robot locomotion.
+- Successful development and implementation of a Whole-Body MPC for impedance-controlled robot locomotion.
 - Innovative foot reference-free approach.
 - Demonstrated locomotion capabilities even in presence of external disturbances.
 - Demonstrated abilities of push recovery